foreverbell/BadAppleOS/doc/ascii-art.md

 [^4]: Display it on a terminal via a script to see what is it!

 After the artifying process, our video now meets my expectation (hope it meets yours as well).
-Through it still far away from [the state of art](https://www.youtube.com/watch?v=rFEc3f8TDFg) in some ways, but it does't matter, yeah? :)
+Through it is still far away from [the state of art](https://www.youtube.com/watch?v=rFEc3f8TDFg) in some ways, but it does't matter, yeah? :)